 - 83. ALL TYPES: Enhance beautification opportunities along prominent transportation routes, heritage streets, boundary streets and City gateways. - 84.
 ALL TYPES: To better coordinate the interface between public and private property, include information on design drawings about off-site and adjoining public property elements (e.g. show sidewalks and boulevard details designed to City standards for reference).
 Set the ultimate grade requirements of adjacent public property at the early stages of design. - 85.
 ALL TYPES: Coordinate continuous front yard setbacks along streets, particularly where buildings abut one another with no side yard, such as in Town Centres or along prominent shopping streets. - 86.
 ALL TYPES: Enrich the public realm and street interface with distinctive character elements such as art features and cultural and historical references. - 87.
 ALL TYPES: Underground parking should be set back and lowered, especially where visible in the public realm, so as to not project above grades; include allowances for tree roots, soil and paving depths. - 88.
 ALL TYPES: Trees should be set back 0.5 m from any public thoroughfare property line to facilitate access, maintenance and root growth. - 89.
 ALL TYPES: Where driveway entrances divert to each side, consider the axial view down the driveway by providing a landscaped feature or marker at the end of the driveway. - 90.
 ALL TYPES: Screen all parking areas visible from the street with a landscaped buffer a minimum of 3 m wide.
-Contain a minimum of a double staggered row of evergreen shrubs, with a minimum height of 1 m, and deciduous trees with canopies starting at a minimum of 2 m above grade, spaced to meet the mature tree size.
-Provide low, open, decorative fencing with solid piers using durable materials such as masonry, and incorporate it to better define parking areas and focused pedestrian routes throughout the site. - 91.
+Provide a minimum of a double staggered row of evergreen shrubs, with a minimum height of 1 m, and deciduous trees with canopies starting at a minimum of 2 m above grade, spaced to meet the mature tree size.
+Landscaped buffers for shared vehicle parking stalls should also be a minimum of 3 m wide but landscaping should not obstruct visibility of the stalls from the street or public walkways.
+Pro- vide low, open, decorative fencing with solid posts using durable materials such as masonry, and incor- porate it to better define parking areas and focused pedestrian routes throughout the site. - 91.
 RESIDENTIAL: Step planters up to raised patios with a maximum of 0.6 m wall height with high quality material facing such as masonry (e.g. stone or brick) or specialty concrete and low, layered planting in front of the wall. (illustr.) - 92.
 RESIDENTIAL: Enhance each individual entrance with a tree planted in ground and specialty treatments as gate markers. - 93.
-RESIDENTIAL: Enhance the progression from the sidewalk to the front door by lining up stairs straight from the sidewalk to the front door (i.e. not turned).
+RESIDENTIAL: Enhance the progression from the sidewalk to the front door by lining up stairs straight